RichardAH/browservm.js/README.md

 make
 cp output/images/rootfs.ext2 /path-to-browservm/rootfs.ext2
 ```
+**
+The MEMFS is quite messy, feel free to clean up the code and send me a pull request.
-**Todo to support a image larger than 8MB, you need to tweak the main.c file, maybe a help from you?. **
+Todo to support a image larger than 32MB, you need to tweak the main.c file, maybe a help from you?. **

 # Acknowledgement and License
 BrowserVM makes use of many codes from QEMU (https://www.qemu.org/) and TinyEMU (https://bellard.org/jslinux/).